 3. As an additional service offer

 Due to a variety of reasons, from an old roof to too much shading or lack of financing, not everyone is right or ready for solar.
-When these situations happen, solar installers can still retain a new customer by offering a Smappee energy monitor, which can provide valuable energy savings and establish a customer relationship for a future solar or energy storage installation.
+When these situations happen, solar installers can still retain a new customer by offering a Smappee energy monitoring system, which can provide valuable energy savings and establish a customer relationship for a future solar or energy storage installation.
 The same smart home service offering can also be made to old customers who elect against solar monitoring at the time of installation.
-With no subscription fees and the added smart home benefits, the customer may now want monitoring and perhaps add a battery or EV charger, as well.
-Find out here how Smappee helps optimise self-consumption.
+With the added smart home benefits, the customer may now want monitoring and perhaps add a battery or EV charger, as well.
+Find out how Smappee helps optimize self-consumption.

 We hope these tips will help installers to introduce energy monitoring to their customers.
 Our Smappee team will continue to provide more business development tips to our partner installers over the coming months.